The rapper turned cat man who is busting stereotypes with his love for felines

 Davis didn’t hit the big time as a solo artist, but he managed to pay the bills by touring with groups such as Tech N9ne, he said.

-Then in 2012, during a two-month layover before a new tour, Davis decided to scrap it all and focus on something that was pulling at his heart.
-Cats.
+Then in 2012, during a two-month layover before a new tour, Davis decided to scrap it all and focus on something that was pulling at his heart: cats.

 At Fulton County Animal Services, Davis soon worked his way up to the position of community cat coordinator and began helping with the shelter’s trap, neuter and return project.